iiab/iiab/roles/remoteit/README.md

 For other approaches, please see http://FAQ.IIAB.IO -> "How can I remotely manage my Internet-in-a-Box?"

-To install remote.it onto a Raspberry Pi IIAB:
+To install remote.it onto an IIAB:

 1. Set `remoteit_install` and `remoteit_enabled` to `True` in your IIAB's [/etc/iiab/local_vars.yml](http://wiki.laptop.org/go/IIAB/FAQ#What_is_local_vars.yml_and_how_do_I_customize_it.3F)
 2. Install it (remote.it) onto your IIAB, by running: